-So you want to create a website with Moss and check that it works, but you cannot update your DNS records at this moment... no problem!
+So you want to create a site with Moss and check that it works, but you cannot update your DNS records at this moment... no problem!

 You can browse your website using a domain name of the form

-E.g. say the canonical domain name of your website is (or will be)
+E.g. say the main domain name of your website is (or will be)

 site.com and your server's IP address is